Místico: Personal life

-While most masked luchadors do not reveal their real name unless they are unmasked in a Lucha de Apuestas match, Luis Ignacio Urive Alvirde's full name was revealed by WWE when they released Urive from his contract in 2014.
-Urive was born on December 22, 1982, in Mexico City, Mexico, son of Miguel Urive.
-Urive was a professional wrestler known under the name "Dr. Karonte".
-He is one of at least five of Miguel Urive's sons to become a professional wrestler, (Note: Unless a luchador has been unmasked as a result of a match, his birth name is normally not revealed to the general public, leading to the possibility that other sons or daughters are wrestling.)
+While most masked professional wrestlers do not reveal their real name unless they are unmasked in a Lucha de Apuestas ("bet match"), Luis Ignacio Urive Alvirde's full name was revealed by WWE when they released Urive from his contract in 2014.
+Urive was born on December 22, 1982, in Mexico City, Mexico, the son of Miguel Urive, who was a professional wrestler known under the name "Dr. Karonte".
+He is one of at least five of Miguel Urive's sons to become a professional wrestler.
+(Note: Unless a luchador has been unmasked as a result of a match, his birth name is normally not revealed to the general public, leading to the possibility that other sons or daughters are wrestling.)
 His older brother worked under the name "Astro Boy" until his death in the late 1990s.
 His younger brothers work as the masked wrestlers Argos, Argenis, and Karonte Jr. Urive's uncle, Tony Salazar, is a retired wrestler who ended up working for Consejo Mundial de Lucha Libre (CMLL) as both a trainer and a booker.
-Salazar's son Magnus also works for CMLL.
+Salazar's son, Magnus, also works for CMLL.

 Professional wrestling career

-Training and early career (1998–2003)
+Early career (1998–2003)

-Urive was trained for his professional wrestling debut by his father and his uncle Tony Salazar.
-Místico made his debut on April 30, 1998, working as "Dr. Karonte, Jr." at the age of 15.
-In 2000, he changed his ring name to "Astro Boy" in honor of his older brother who had died months earlier, who had worked as the original Astro Boy.
-Later on, he was joined by another brother who worked as "Astro Boy II" to form a tag team.
-In 2003, Místico traveled to Japan to work for Michinoku Pro Wrestling where he was billed as "Komachi", a ring persona he took over from fellow luchador Volador Jr. who had played the part for about a year.
+After training under his father and uncle, Urive made his professional wrestling debut as "Dr. Karonte, Jr." on April 30, 1998, at the age of 15.
+In 2000, he changed his ring name to "Astro Boy" in honor of his older brother, who previously used the name and had died months earlier.
+He later formed a tag team with another brother who worked as "Astro Boy II".
+In 2003, he traveled to Japan to work for Michinoku Pro Wrestling, where he was billed as "Komachi", a ring persona he took over from fellow professional wrestler Volador Jr., who had played the part for about a year.